populse/mri_conv/README.md

 # Release history

+    16/09/2020 : Version 20.2.5a
+	Bugs fixed:
+	  - bug when export to Nifti in windowless mode with 'bvecs, bvals' option enabled fixed
+	Others:
+	  - bvecs and bvals can be added in json file if 'bvecs, bvals' option enabled (with field name 'bvecs' and 'bvals').

+<p></p>

     11/09/2020 : Version 20.2.4b
 	Bugs fixed:
 	  - Bruker : bug with some 3D image when nslice=1 (IRMOD) fixed.

 <p></p>

     10/09/2020 : Version 20.2.4a
 	Bugs fixed:
 	  - Bruker : bug with 4D image when nslice=1 fixed.

 <p></p>